zpok3/Waters-of-Life/README.md

 3. Back in MO2, double click on `Fallout 3 Heap Replacer` and select the `Filetree` tab
 4. Expand the `F3HR` folder and the `AVX2` folder (or whatever the cpu info told you to use)
 5. Drag the `d3dx9_38.dll` into the `root` folder that contains `d3dx9_38.tmp` and enable the mod in the left pane of MO2

+# Updating the List

+1. Download the latest version of the Wabbajack list from the [Releases](https://github.com/zpok3/Waters-of-Life/releases) page.

+2. In the Wabbajack app, select `Install From Disk`

+3. In the `Target Modlist` box, navigate to the location you downloaded `Waters.of.Life.wabbajack` to.

+4. Tick the `Overwrite Installation` box underneath the start button.

+5. Make sure the contents of the `Mod List Installation Location` box match where you originally installed the modlist before clicking the start button.

 # Extra Stuff you should know
 **Ultrawide Support:** In `FalloutCustom.ini` under `[Display]` add the lines: